Dating Advice

 4. Look at His Relationship With His Own Emotions

-An avoidant man is not just avoidant with you.
+An avoidant man is not just avoidant with you but also avoidant with himself.

 Does he have language for his own feelings?